CloudSihmar/introduction-to-kubernetes/ControlPlaneNodeComponents.md

 Starting as a beta feature in v1.18, the Konnectivity service provides the ability to separate user-initiated traffic from server-initiated traffic.
 Until these features are developed, most network plugins commingle the traffic, which has performance, capacity, and security ramifications.

 ### kube-scheduler

+Scheduler wait for newly created pods through the API server’s watch mechanism and assign a node to each new pod that doesn’t already have the node set.

+All the Scheduler does is update the pod definition through the API server.
+The API server then notifies the Kubelet (through the watch mechanism) that the pod has been scheduled.
+As soon as the Kubelet on the target node sees the pod has been scheduled to its node, it creates and runs the pod’s containers.

 Schedules the applications.
 Assigns a worker node to each deployable component of the application.
 Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.